Share this:

 Send a short email to your grocery store.
 Demand that your store pledges to carry only non-GMO fruits and vegetables.
 Tell them:

-• You do not want to eat GMO fruits and vegetables
+• I do not want to eat genetically modified fruits and vegetables.

-• You do not want to eat GM gene-edited fruits or vegetables that can come to the market without government safety assessments
+• I do not want to eat GM gene-edited fruits or vegetables that can come to the market without government safety assessments.

-• You want the store to commit to a non-GMO produce section to make it easy for you to choose
+• I want the store to commit to a non-GMO produce section to make it easy for me to choose.

 Click here for the email addresses for the grocery stores.